Furness College, Lancaster: Socials

 The college puts on multiple events throughout the year, ranging from sober to drinking events.
 On campus, the college hosts a weekly pub quiz within the college bar, called Trev Quiz, and weekly movie nights in the college TV room, while off-campus, the college hosts a bi-annual themed 15-Hour Bar Crawl and an annual Winter Ball.
 These events are all ran by and managed by the JCR Exec.

 Until the 2022-23 academic year, the college also hosted an end-of-year party known as Extrav, hosted during the Summer Term, which consisted of collegiate activities and live bands.
 This was later replaced with the LUSU Summer Ball, which hosts all nine colleges.

 Wellbeing Initiatives

 In 2024, the Furness JCR VP Wellbeing Officer, Leah Buttery, won the LUSU Best Wellbeing Initiative for 'Free Flow', a campaign that she, alongside 2 other Lancaster University students, ran to provide free sanitary products for all bathrooms across campus.

-Accolades

-The college was recognised for its engaged JCR, having had the highest voter turnout for the JCR Exec elections across campus for the second year running.